sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 ```
 - Stop Using Document Ready when loading scripts from bottom of the body tag
+- .offset() used to get/set the x/y position of an element relative to the document. i.e. $(selector).offset().top;
+- .position() same as above but relative to the parent.

 <h2>Helpful JavaScript/jQuery scripts</h2>
 - jquery.metadata.js takes attribute metadata from html attributes and converts into JSON.